 It is important to remember that if you fail to go to your PD check-in, you will be considered a fugitive and will always be a target for immigration enforcement.
 If you are found, you will be detained and determined to be a flight risk in the future.
 It is extremely difficult to live this way.

-ICE will normally not arrest immigrants at "sensitive locations" such as churches, schools, and hospitals (though the Trump administration often ignored this longstanding policy).
+ICE will normally not arrest immigrants at "protected locations" such as churches, schools, and hospitals (though the Trump administration often ignored this longstanding policy).
+For details, see Is There Anywhere I'm Safe From an ICE Arrest?.

 Second, if you plan to attend your appointment, you should bring evidence that you have been a law-abiding citizen since your last appointment and any documentation showing that the continuation of PD is warranted due to positive factors in your case.
 Consider traveling with a group of supportive individuals, if possible.
 In some cases, it can help to show that strong community support for one's plea to remain in the United States.
 For example, one immigrant activist on an order of supervision held a rally outside his PD appointment location and was allowed to remain in the U.S. for the moment.